ljgago/typst-chords/README.md

 # typst-chords

-A chord diargram generator for string instruments.
+Library to write song lyrics with chord diagrams on typst.
+This lib uses [typst-canvas](https://github.com/johannes-wolf/typst-canvas) for generate the diagrams.

 ## Functions